coveo/stew/README.md

 ### check-outdated

-Runs `stew check-outdated`.
+Runs `poetry stew check-outdated`.

 Note: This runner cannot be overridden, but it can be disabled.

 ### offline-build

-Runs `stew build` to a temporary folder and ensures that pip is able to reinstall everything from there.
+Runs `poetry stew build` to a temporary folder and ensures that pip is able to reinstall everything from there.

 Note: This runner cannot be overridden, but it can be disabled.

 ## Custom Runners

-You can add your own runners to `stew ci`.
+You can add your own runners to `poetry stew ci`.
 You can also redefine a builtin runner completely.

 In this example, we create runners for flake8, bandit and isort.
 We also redefine the pytest runner: